FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/device-discovery/readme.md

-# Device Discovery
+# Device discovery

-RPC device-discovery is used to verify reachable devices in a network.
+The **device-discovery RPC** is used to verify reachable devices in a network.
 You can either check a single IP address in IPv4 format, a network or a range of addresses.
-Additionally, you can also specify a port or range of ports (TCP or UDP) that are checked if they are open.
-The ICMP protocol is used to check the availability devices.
+Additionally, you can specify a port or range of ports (TCP or UDP) that are checked if they are open.
+The ICMP protocol is used to check the availability of devices.

-The input consists of a list of all IP addresses that should be checked (IPv4 or IPv6, a single IP address or a network with a prefix, or a range of IP addresses).
-Additionally, it contains the TCP/UDP ports that should be checked whether they are open or not on the given addresses.
+RPC input consists of a list of all IP addresses to check (IPv4 or IPv6, a single IP address or a network with a prefix, or a range of IP addresses).
+Additionally, it contains the TCP/UDP ports that should be checked if they are open or not on the given addresses.

-The output of the RPC shows if the IP addresses are reachable via the ICMP protocol.
+RPC output shows if the IP addresses are reachable via the ICMP protocol.
 For every IP address, a list of open TCP/UPD ports is also included.

 For testing, you need to add your IP address to the configuration JSON file.
-The configuration file is located under
+The configuration file is located at:

 **\~/FRINX-machine/config/uniconfig/frinx/uniconfig/config/application.properties**

-When running UniConfig stand-alone, the config file is in the config folder:
+When running UniConfig stand-alone, the config file is in the **config** folder:

 **/opt/uniconfig-frinx/config/application.properties**

-Execute the **ifconfig** command  in the terminal and look for an interface.
-If you are using a VPN, the interface is often called **tun0**.
+Execute the `ifconfig` command in the terminal and look for an interface.
+If you are using a VPN, the interface is often called `tun0`.
 If not, look for a different interface.
-Copy **inet** from the interface and paste it into the file.
+From the interface, copy the `inet` address and paste it into the file.

 ```properties Snippet
 device-discovery.local-address=